 We have developed a web-based app for psychotherapy, proACT.
 We are currently pilot testing the app to further improve its functionality.
 We are also developing a self-help version of the app ("proACT-S"), as well as an app that facilitates face-to-face play between parents and their children, tentatively called “Plaily”.
-The latter is a collaboration with Dr. Chia-huei Tseng.
-Interns will be involved in evaluation studies of the apps' effectiveness.

 5. "Post-Typhoon Haiyan/Yolanda recovery"

 We are collaborating with two NGOs in the Philippines to provide psychological relief to survivors of Typhoon Haiyan/Yolanda in Tacloban.
 In addition to conducting workshops on psychological first aid and disaster recovery, we are also developing a longer-term mental health promotion plan with local professionals.
-We are currently developing a brief mental health evaluation inventory to more efficiently identify at-risk individuals.